Julius Whittier: Alzheimer's disease and death

 Whittier's behavior began to change around 2008, according to his sister Mildred.
 At one point, one of Whittier's colleagues called her and told her that there were concerns about his mind wandering.
 He started repeatedly asking the same questions.
 In 2011, his kitchen caught fire, and his home was destroyed.
 He then agreed to undergo a neuropsychological examination which found that he was suffering from Alzheimer's.
 According to Mildred, he wandered away from home twice and lost the ability to process information and care for himself.

-His family sued the N.C.A.A. in federal court in 2014 seeking up to $50 million for players from 1960 to 2014 who suffered brain injuries while playing college football.
+His family sued the NCAA in federal court in 2014 seeking up to $50 million for players from 1960 to 2014 who suffered brain injuries while playing college football.

 Whittier died on September 25, 2018.
 The immediate cause of death was not revealed.

 Whittier's surviving relatives included his sister Mildred, who cared for him during the last years of his life, another sister, Cheryl, and three daughters, Olivia, Cheyenne and Nahla.

 A postmortem exam at Boston University revealed that he was suffering from chronic traumatic encephalopathy, a degenerative disease that is linked to head trauma.
 In June, 2020, Whittier's family filed another lawsuit in Dallas County against the NCAA for negligence and wrongful death.
 It is scheduled to come to trial in the spring of 2022.